kar-dim/CAS-2D/README.md

 | `CUDA_Release`   | CUDA        | CUDA backend.
 Built by nvcc. |
 | `CUDA_Debug`     | CUDA        | CUDA backend (debug build). |

-1. HIP ROCm SDK v7.1 is used.
+1. HIP Windows ROCm SDK v7.1 is used.
 2. For the CUDA CAS DLL Implementation, ```CUDA Toolkit 12.4``` is required, in order to link with the CUDA libraries and to include the CUDA header files.
 Higher versions **are not supported** by ROCm v7.1.
 The Environment Variable ```CUDA_PATH_V12_4``` should be defined (automatically when installing CUDA toolkit, usually with this default value: ```C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.4```).
 3. The Qt GUI application requires Qt MSVC (tested with version 6.8.0) in order to use the Qt framework.
 4. When building the GUI project, the tool ```windeployqt``` is called in order to copy the required Qt dependencies for running the application.
 Also, the DLL is copied in the GUI application's output folder.